Walking Tour: Old Town-Chinatown

 From there, follow the path out of the park and cross over Naito Pkwy to NW Couch St. Continue three blocks to Kiriko Made, just past the intersection of NW 3rd Ave.
 Browse the beautiful handmade clothing, accessories and home goods that are all made with vintage Japanese textiles and techniques.

-Next, walk a block south down NW 4th Ave to the Hoxton hotel, where you'll see the Chinatown Gateway just past its entrance.
+Next, walk a block south down NW 4th Ave to the Hoxton hotel, where you'll see the Chinatown Gates just past its entrance.
 After admiring their colorful, ornate details, head to Tope on the Hoxton's rooftop for a drink with a wonderful view.

 Head back up NW 4th Ave and take a left on Couch St. Pop into Deadstock Coffee, a laid-back shop dedicated to sneaker culture.
 Next door, family-run Orox Leather Goods is part workshop and part showroom, where you can watch beautiful leather bags and accessories come to life – and purchase something before you go.